Sustainable, Green City Design

 Sustainable, green city design.

 I will explore the idea of how to design sustainable, green cities.
-By 2050, there will be about 9.5 billion people living on this planet and most of them will be living in big cities.
-Cities across the world account for about 71 to 76 percent of global carbon emissions.
+By 2050, there will be about 9.5 billion people living on this planet, and most of them will be living in big cities.
+Cities worldwide account for about 71 to 76 percent of global carbon emissions.

 · Parks, Vertical gardens, Green and blue corridors

 · Water management, natural wastewater treatments, rain gardens

 and use renewable energy sources, such as solar, wind, geothermal

 Parks, Vertical gardens, Green and Blue corridors